Today's Mortgage Rates: Should You Lock In?

 So what should you do?
 Consider the following:

 • Follow the market carefully.
 Both before and during your mortgage process, keep up with the latest financial news, get the latest mortgage rate statistics and trends from HSH.com and check HSH's two-month mortgage rate forecast.
 Decide which gamble makes the most financial sense for you.
-When rates are close to historical lows, most buyers choose to lock in, rather than betting rates will go down further.
+When rates are close to historic lows, most buyers choose to lock in, rather than betting rates will go down further.

-• Find out how much it will cost.
+• Find out how much locking in your mortgage rate will cost.
 Lenders often let you lock in the rate for free for 30 to 45 days; however, they might charge a fee, typically .5% of the loan, for locking in for 60 days.

 • Watch the clock.
-If you're within a week of the lock-in expiring, confirm that your closing will occur on time.
+If you're within a week of the mortgage lock-in expiring, confirm that your closing will occur on time.
 If there is any doubt, ask if the lender will extend the lock-in period.
 In some cases, short-term extensions are free, but longer ones (e.g. 15 days) will incur a fee.

 • "Should I lock my mortgage rate today?"
-Our advice, more often than not, is lock your rate.
-Simply stated "If you can't afford to lose, you can't afford to gamble".
+Our advice, more often than not, is to lock your rate.
+Simply stated "If you can't afford to lose, you can't afford to gamble."
 Mortgage rates are notoriously fickle, and tend to rise much more quickly than they fall.
-That being the case, if a small rise in rates is enough to ruin your chance at refinancing or buying a home, you should strongly consider locking in the rate which will make your deal work, no matter what it might be.
+That being the case, if a small rise in rates is enough to ruin your chance at buying or refinancing a home, you should strongly consider locking in the rate which will make your deal work, no matter what it might be.

-You can hedge your bets, too.
+• You can hedge your bets, too.
 If you think rates may fall in the next 30-60 days, ask your lender about a "float-down" option.
-For what is usually a small fee, you can lock in today's rate, but if rates actually do decline, you can re-lock at the new, lower interest rate.
+For what is usually a small fee, you can lock in today's rate, but if rates actually do decline by a given amount, you can re-lock at the new, lower interest rate.

-Learn more about the lock-in process with HSH.com's A Consumer's Guide to Lock-Ins.
+Learn more about the lock-in process with A Consumer's Guide to Lock-Ins.